anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 </div>

-**the easiest and the quickest way to get rid of duplicates from an array and leave only the unique values is by using the ES6 <code><a aria-label=" (opens in a new tab)" href="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">Set</a> </code>object, you simply give it any type and let it extract only the unique entries automatically.**
+**the easiest and the quickest way to get rid of duplicates from an array and leave only the unique values is by using the ES6 `<a aria-label=" (opens in a new tab)" href="https://medium.com/front-end-weekly/es6-set-vs-array-what-and-when-efc055655e1a" target="_blank" rel="noreferrer noopener nofollow" class="rank-math-link">Set</a> `object, you simply give it any type and let it extract only the unique entries automatically.**

 there you go, the simple and to-the-point answer you're looking for. unless you want to know all of those other methods.